2021 Brazilian protests: August

-In Curitiba, protestors met at Boca Maldita, a traditional area of protests in the city's center.
+In Curitiba, protesters met at Boca Maldita, a traditional area of protests in the city's center.
 In Londrina, the protests started at 3 p.m., at the crossing between J.K. and Higienópolis Avenues, and, at 4:20 p.m, after the singing of the National Anthem, a motorcade happened, going through Higienópolis Ave to the Bandeira Plaza.
 Federal Deputy Felipe Barros, born in Londrina, was at the protest.
 There were motorcades registered in Foz do Iguaçu and Guarapuava.